 Students with Disability

 Any student with any type of disability, including psychological disability, is welcome in this group.
 If you have a disability and are looking for a space to talk about how you can be successful in school, at work, and in your relationships, this group is for you.
 In the group, there is a focus on developing a sense of community and pride among people with disabilities.
 Members develop connections with each other that can help them be more connected outside of the group as well.
 Topics discussed in the group vary based on the concerns and interests of group members, but often include dating, sex, family relationships, academics, and issues related to finding and keeping employment.

 Understanding Yourself and Others

-The Veteran’s Group provides a warm and supportive environment in which members have a space to relate to one another and share personal experience.
+The Veterans Group provides a warm and supportive environment in which members have a space to relate to one another and share personal experiences.
 Topics that may be addressed include: developing healthy relationships, conflict resolution, acclimating to college life, and developing a support network.
-This group is set up to not only provide support for members, but also for member to develop skills and learn from one another.
+This group is set up to not only provide support for members but also for members to develop skills and learn from one another.

 Wise Minds is a group for students who experience strong feelings that make it hard to concentrate, get along with others, and make healthy decisions for themselves.
 Group members will learn how to recognize and understand their feelings, develop new ways to cope with difficult situations, and learn strategies for communicating and getting along with others.

 The Women and Relationships group is designed to offer a warm, supportive, and encouraging space for women to connect with one another and discuss both common and unique experiences.
 We will explore what it means to be a "woman" within the context of our relationships, communities, and cultures.
 Members gain awareness about how pressures from "the outside" impact how they feel about themselves on "the inside."
 Members in this group often report greater self-confidence and self-esteem, improved ability to set effective boundaries in relationships with others, enhanced self-care, and greater balance between attending to others' needs and taking care of oneself as a result of participating in the group.